meltyourface/blank/posts/Physical-experiments/Occult-Experiments-for-Understanding-Energy-and-Symbolism/index.md

 4. Focus on the intent of the sigil while meditating.
 5. Activate the sigil (either mentally or physically) during a peak emotional state.

-Expected Outcome: Grasp the power of symbolism and the effect it has on shaping reality when combined with intent and focus.
+**Expected Outcome**: Grasp the power of symbolism and the effect it has on shaping reality when combined with intent and focus.

-Esoteric Principles Demonstrated: Symbolism, sigil magic, intent
+**Esoteric Principles Demonstrated**: Symbolism, sigil magic, intent

 Experiment 5: Visualization of Personal Aura
 Objective: Enhance awareness of personal energy fields by visualizing one's own aura.